flub78/multitenant/doc/test_environments.md

 * runtest.bat to run all of them

-phpunit tests use the same domains but a specific database phpunit tests uses the mysql_test database connection
+phpunit tests use the same domains but a specific database phpunit tests use the mysql_test database connection

 All tests cases use the .env.testing environment file, which defines a master database user with the capacity of creating databases and users.